Rule 5122-40-01 | Definitions and applicability.

 (9) "Medication unit" means any center for substance abuse treatment (CSAT) approved facility established as part of, but geographically separate from, an opioid treatment program from which mediation assisted treatment is administered or dispensed.

 (10) "Medication maintenance" means the administering or dispensing of medication assisted treatment at stable dosage levels for a period in excess of twenty-one days in the treatment of a patient for opioid addiction.

-(11) "Opioid treatment program" or "program" means a community addiction services provider that engages in supervised assessment and treatment, using any form of medication assisted treatment for individuals who have opioid use disorders.
+(12) "Opioid treatment program" or "program" means a community addiction services provider that engages in supervised assessment and treatment, dispensing any form of medication assisted treatment for individuals who have opioid use disorders.
 Services include medically supervised withdrawal and/or maintenance treatment, along with various levels of medical, psychiatric, psychosocial, and other types of supportive care.

-(B) This chapter is applicable to any community addiction services provider subject to licensure as an opioid treatment program in accordance with section 5119.391 of the Revised Code through June 29, 2019 and section 5119.37 of the Revised Code after June 29,2019, which includes any opioid treatment program requiring certification, as certification is defined in 42 C.F.R.
+(B) This chapter is applicable to any community mental health services or addiction services provider subject to licensure as an opioid treatment program in accordance with section 5119.37 of the Revised Code, which includes any opioid treatment program requiring certification, as certification is defined in 42 C.F.R.
 8.2.

 (C) Programs licensed as an opioid treatment program at the time of the effective date of this rule shall remain licensed until the expiration of their current licensure.
 If a program wants to continue to operate as a licensed opioid treatment program, then it is required to apply to the department for licensure in accordance with this chapter.